 Darfur Women Action Group’s team is proud to announce three major developments in its programming for 2020 onwards:

-1.)
-COVID-19 Emergency Response/Advocacy and Outreach teams.
-In light of these unprecedented and difficult times, the DWAG Emergency Response team will operate in neighbourhoods of the Greater Washington, D.C. area to provide assistance to those in need.
+In light of these unprecedented and difficult times, the DWAG Emergency Response team will operate in neighborhoods of the Greater Washington, D.C. area to provide assistance to those in need.
 A network of volunteers will organize services such as routine check-up calls, safe transportation, errand and grocery delivery, and temporary financial assistance.
 Focal points in DWAG’s network will also guide those who request medical services or any other information on COVID-19 measures to the appropriate resources.
 The Emergency Response Team will especially help those who are most vulnerable — including but not limited to the women and children of affected communities.

 The Advocacy and Outreach team will liaise with the DWAG network, partners and supporters, and allies within local DC government to bring attention to the unique challenges faced by its constituency.
 This includes establishing a number of focal points to engage network members to reach out to communities, as well as hosting online events and discussions to share experiences on relevant issues.
 We are also engaging with local DC government leaders — these include council members, the Office of African Affairs and the Mayor of DC’s COPVID response task force — and partner organizations in the DC areas to set a foothold for change both during and after the pandemic.